teamzac/cloudinary-url-builder/README.md

 	->getUrl();
 ```

 To build a pre-defined set of transformations, you can subclass the Builder class and override the `initializePreset` method.
 There, you can apply all the transformations you want.
-This method gets called during instantiation, so if you need to override the constructor (for DI or any other reasons) make sure to call this method or call `parent::__construct()`.
+This method gets called before building the URL, and only once in case you plan to reuse the same instance of your preset class.

 ``` php
 <?php